 Why the cross?
 After all, the usual method for Jewish execution was death by stoning.
 And, the sacrificial lamb was bled and burned.
 Could Jesus have paid the penalty for our sin through another means of execution?
 Yes.
 But, the cross was there, it was predicted, and neither Jew nor Gentile (anyone who wasn’t a Jew) would have thought of it as an acceptable plan for salvation.
 And, crucifixion provided the best scenario for Jews and non-Jews alike because both groups participated in the sinful act of executing God’s Son.
 See what Peter in Acts 2 clearly tells the Jews.

-It was God’s plan for His Son to die on that cross for all of mankind’s sin.
-No human being would ever come up with that plan.
+It was God’s plan for His Son to die on that cross for all of humanity’s sin.
+No human would ever come up with that plan.
 Accepting it requires faith alone.
 Exactly what God wanted.
 In 1 Corinthians 1, the apostle Paul sums it up best,

 To the Jewish people, crucifixion represented the most disgusting form of death, yet the Jewish leaders back then sought and obtained Roman authorization to have that very thing done to one of their own.
 No self-respecting Messiah would ever get himself hung on a cross.
 For the Roman or the Greek or any other non-Jew, following a religious leader who showed such weakness would be absolute foolishness.
 We think nothing of it now after 2000 years of Christian teaching.
 Of course, God came to earth as a man to die on the cross as a ransom for many.
 But, to them, the cross represented humiliation and shame.